Veteran cameraman and Ukrainian journalist killed near Kyiv while reporting for Fox News - KESQ

 By Oliver Darcy and Brian Stelter, CNN Business

-A Monday attack on a Fox News crew reporting near the Ukranian capital of Kyiv left two of the network’s journalists dead and its correspondent severely injured, the country’s Ministry of Defense said on Tuesday.
+A Monday attack on a Fox News crew reporting near the Ukrainian capital of Kyiv left two of the network’s journalists dead and its correspondent severely injured, the channel said on Tuesday.

-Killed in the attack were Pierre Zakrzewski, a longtime war photojournalist for Fox News, and Oleksandra Kuvshynova, a Ukrainian journalist.
+Killed in the attack were Pierre Zakrzewski, a 55-year-old longtime war photojournalist, and Oleksandra “Sasha” Kuvshynova, a 24-year-old Ukrainian journalist working as a consultant for the network.
 Fox News correspondent Benjamin Hall was seriously injured and remains hospitalized.

 “The truth is the target,” Ukraine’s Ministry of Defense said Tuesday, commenting on the attack of journalists in the Fox News crew.